 One of the keys to a successful business is a robust and healthy finance department.
 A clean accounts payable bill of health depends on a few diagnostic check-ups.
 Control, streamlined processes, and flexibility are just a few of the “symptoms” to determine the viability of your current AP solution.
 We’ve highlighted a few of the pain points accounts payable departments face for companies to gauge their AP health and build a case for future payment automation.

 Visibility is Key to Healthy AP

 Many accounts payable departments are still manually managing workflows and processes.
 More often than not, manually managed invoice processes make it easy for one invoice to slip through the cracks.
 What exactly is driving up most invoice costs?
 The answer is simple—manual, paper-based processes.
-According to the 2017 AP Automation Benchmark Metrics (Courtesy of the Ardent Partners), the benchmark is $12.01.
-Some companies are spending up to $22 to process just one invoice.

 Many finance departments have several ways of receiving and organizing invoices.
 They’re receiving invoices via fax, email, electronic, paper, or a combination of all four.
 Without a centralized hub, it’s easy for pieces of paper and scattered emails to lead to one invoice getting lost, causing all sorts of headaches.
 Two out of three surveyed companies reported wasting an average of one-to-eight hours a week handling invoice management problems in the AP department.